Understanding Human "Error": Fault Tolerance, Practical Drift And Traps

 Of course, sometimes drivers and product users do act outside the scope of normal behavior and are a partial or even complete cause of an accident.
 This point requires no elaboration because humans come designed with the tendency to blame people rather than circumstances for causation (the fundamental attribution error, Ross, 1977).
 That is, they generally start with the assumption that the worker, driver, etc. is at fault.

 Thinking in terms of fault tolerance can reduce fundamental attribution error for several reasons.
 First, it emphasizes the interdependency between system design and "error-free" human behavior.
-Second, it acknowledges the reality that human behavior is inherently variable, so there is no point in expecting or requiring perfect behavior 100% of the time.
+Second, it acknowledges the reality that human behavior is inherently variable, so there is no point in expecting or requiring some Platonian notion of perfect behavior 100% of the time.
 If the system is not designed with sufficient tolerance to accommodate normal user behavior and variability, then "normal" users will make "errors".
 However, the errors are caused the dull end and not by the sharp end.
 Third, it recognizes fundamental human nature - humans are highly adaptive and satisfice by learning to find a balance between effort and efficiency based on feedback from their environment.

 This article has applied some fundamental human error concepts to explain that accidents should be examining the system fault tolerance as well as the human behavior.
 In most cases, however, the spotlight falls on the human because he is the sharp end of the system and because his behavior is always seen as mutable.
 It is often less obvious that the system itself is mutable, i.e., that the designers could also have done otherwise.
 Moreover, blame is too often assigned to the human because of cognitive factors such as hindsight bias, which is amplified by counterfactual scenarios, and by fundamental attribution error.
 This leads to the wrong conclusions and ultimately more accidents because the real cause of the mishap is not remedied.